 Where can I drop off my vote-by-mail ballot?
-You may return your marked ballot to any official ballot drop-off station or polling place in California - local ballots returned in other counties will be forwarded to San Francisco.
-For locations and hours of San Francisco's official ballot drop-off stations, see pages 10 and 11 or go to sfelections.org/ballotdropoff.
+You may return your marked ballot to any official ballot drop-off station or polling place in

+California - local ballots returned in other counties will be forwarded to San Francisco.
+For locations and hours of San Francisco's official ballot drop-off stations, see page 17 or go to sfelections.org /ballotdropoff.